Standards of Academic Progress

 Weighted Hours Attempted Minimum Cumulative GPA 1 to 29 1.80 30 to 59 1.90 60 to 89 2.00 90 and beyond (including Graduate/Professional level) 2.00

 - Pace of Completion: Students must complete at least 67 percent of all coursework attempted.
 Students who receive financial aid from CMU are required to submit official transcripts from all previous institutions.
-These credits attempted will be included in the number of credit hours attempted and earned.
+Any hours that are transferred to CMU will be included in the number of credit hours attempted and earned.
 Incompletes and withdrawals are included in coursework attempted.
 Audited coursework is not included.

 Failure to Meet Satisfactory Academic Progress.
 A student who fails to meet the minimum acceptable standards will receive a financial aid warning for a period of one semester via email.
 The student will be considered to be on Financial Aid Warning.
 All minimum requirements of satisfactory academic progress must be met by the end of the warning period to maintain financial aid eligibility.
 During a financial aid warning, a student is still able to receive financial aid.
 If the student improves his or her academic progress to at least the minimum standards, the warning will expire.

 Students who have received a financial aid warning, and fail to meet minimum satisfactory academic progress during the warning period will have all federal, state, and institutional aid terminated, including student loans and work study.
 The student is considered to be on Financial Aid Suspension.
 Students will receive notification of financial aid suspension via email and first class mail at their permanent residence.